toggledbits/IntesisWMPGateway/README.md

 IntesisWMPGateway works with ALTUI, but does not work with openLuup at this time.

-IntesisWMPGateway is written and supported by Patrick Rigney, aka rigpapa on the [Vera forums](http://forum.micasaverde.com/).
+IntesisWMPGateway is written and supported by Patrick Rigney, aka rigpapa on the [Vera forums](http://community.getvera.com/).
-If you find the project useful, please consider supporting my work a small donation at [MakerSupport.com](https://www.makersupport.com/toggledbits).
+If you find the project useful, please consider supporting my work a small donation at [my web site](https://www.toggledbits.com/donate/).

 For more information on Intesis WMP Gateways, [visit the Intesis site](https://www.intesishome.com/).
 For more information on Vera home automation controllers, [Vera Ltd's site](http://getvera.com/).